2261114006kopo/LifeWing_GIEC/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-There are many great README templates available on GitHub; however, I didn't find one that really suited my needs so I created this enhanced one.
-I want to create a README template so amazing that it'll be the last one you ever need -- I think this is it.
+There are many great Drones available out there; however, I didn't find one that really suited my needs so I created this one.
+I want to create a Drone Save Lives so that it'll be the last one you ever need -- I think this is it.

 Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
+* Dope
-* You shouldn't be doing the same tasks over and over like creating a README from scratch
+* Sexy
-* You should implement DRY principles to the rest of your life :smile:
+* Amazing :smile:

-Of course, no one template will serve all projects since your needs may be different.
-So I'll be adding more in the near future.
+Of course, no one Drone will serve all people since situations may be different.
+So I maybe adding more in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people have contributed to expanding this template!
+Thanks to all the people have contributed to expanding this wonderful Drone!

-Use the `BLANK_README.md` to get started.
+Use the `LifeWing` to save Lives.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>